Politics and technology: Democracy Earth

 Democracy Earth is a nonprofit startup with the goal of improving voting systems by utilizing the blockchain.
-Founded by Santiago Siri, whose vision is to create "political cryptocurrency" by utilizing blockchain-generated tokens from Democracy Earth's processes, with which users cast their votes.
-With blockchain voting technology, the need for a centralized government authority is removed, along with possible bias, censorship, or corruption affecting the voting and tabulation process.
 When faced with criticisms and concerns about the financial aspects of the vote token, Siri explains that Democracy Earth plans to mint a maximum of 500 million tokens, each priced at 12 cents, therefore spawning a $60 million market.
 Current plans within Democracy Earth call for employees to be compensated in the form of these vote tokens.